sgpl/cs_basics_ruby/chapter7/notes_c7.md

 Step 1: Consider only the first element, and thus, our list is sorted.
 Step 2: Consider the next element; insert that element into the proper position in the already-sorted list.
 Step 3: Repeat this process of adding one new number for all n numbers.

+- basically our list size is initially 1. then it is 2, and then it is 3....till it is finally n